bfilipov/review_crawler/readme.md

 We will use relational database with two tables - one for products and one for reviews, using one to one relation with product's id.
 We will use upsert operation, on each item, thus we will have the latest state of the data.
 We are not interested in creating history tables for now.

+In order not to get banned to quickly we are going to create a script using ProxyBroker in order to get free public proxies for the scraping task.
+Next we will use few of the most common used user-agent headers that we will rotate along with the proxies.

+---
+### Spider:

 We generate a new spider and append to the start_urls variable the tablets listing page url: